Sunlight is free. Solar panels cost money.

 Both PPA and solar leases are "a way that people can still participate in the solar energy economy, but with a contractual obligation with this outside company who is bearing those costs," said Gilbert Michaud, assistant professor at the School of Environmental Sustainability at Loyola University Chicago.

-Power purchase agreements and solar leases allow people to realize savings on their energy bills but without a huge upfront cost.
-But there must be a catch, you may be thinking.
-Sort of.
-Much like getting into any other financial agreement, pay very close attention to the rate you'll pay, whether that's the price per kilowatt-hour for a PPA or the fixed monthly rate of a lease.
+Much like getting into any other financial agreement, pay very close attention to the rate you'll pay, whether that's the price per kilowatt-hour for a PPA, or the fixed monthly rate of a lease.
 Make sure you're getting a good deal, and watch out for "escalators," which will raise the rate after a certain period of time.

-Another "catch": Since the solar company maintains ownership of the system under a PPA or lease, it will generally be the one who benefits from both tax incentives and renewable energy credits.
-Entities such as power companies will pay owners of solar systems for these RECs, which are created when a certain amount of electricity is generated from a renewable source.
+Another thing to be aware of: Since the solar company maintains ownership of the system under a PPA or lease, it'll generally be the one that benefits from both tax incentives and renewable energy credits.

 One advantage of owning, rather than leasing, your solar panels is that they tend to boost home values.
 "If you own the asset, it actually increases the value of your home, as opposed to if you're in a lease or PPA program, you don't really own anything," Michaud said.

-Cash: You've got the funds to pay upfront for the purchase and installation of a solar system.
+Cash: You've got the funds to pay upfront for the purchase and installation of a solar system?
 Great!
 This will grant you all the benefits of solar, including energy savings, tax credits and a higher home value.
 The only potential drawback here is that since you own the system, you'll be responsible for its maintenance.

-If you're ready to commit to a solar system for your home, but still worried about its cost, there are some ways to reduce the financial hit.
+If you're ready to commit to a solar system for your home, but you're still worried about its cost, there are some ways to reduce the financial hit.
 Most importantly: Get quotes from multiple companies.

 "Solar companies will come to your house, they'll do site assessments, they'll sit down in your living room and walk through different options," Michaud said.
 "That's valuable.
 Engage with folks and understand what's out there and what exists."